English Resume vs Chinese Resume: How AI Should Rewrite Them Differently

 A practical guide to the differences between English and Chinese resumes, and how to use AI to adapt structure, tone, proof, and cultural expectations.

 An English resume is not a translated Chinese resume.
-AI should adapt evidence density, tone, scope, action verbs, and cultural assumptions for the target market.
+AI should adapt evidence density, tone, scope, action verbs, privacy norms, and cultural assumptions for the target market.

 Chinese-speaking candidates applying to overseas roles, international companies, remote jobs, or English-language programs.